PhysCoder/PhysCoder.github.io/about.md

   Hey there!
 Welcome to Yuntao's homepage!
 </p>

-I am a senior Data Scientist by profession, a physicist by training, and an educator by heart.
+I am a data scientist by profession, a physicist by training, and an educator by heart.

 ## Education